max1mde/AG-Wiki/README.md

 ## The list component
 > **Note**
-> The list component works completely different in the api than using the web editor
+> The list component works completely different in the api than in the [web editor](https://advancedgui.app)

 Because the list component is way more complicated the documentation is located [here](/ListComponent.md)